O-Mutt/o-mutt.github.io/_posts/2015/2015-04-06-state-of-the-union-angular-software-aia.md

 author: Matt Erickson (ME)
 layout: post
 permalink: /state-of-the-union-angular-software-aia/
-spacious_page_layout:
-  - default_layout
-categories:
+tags:
-  - (ME)
+  - (me)
-  - Development
+  - development
-  - Javascript
+  - javascript
 ---
 Sup?!
 Over the past few weeks/months I have been incredibly busy, as you can probably guess from my lack of attention to this site.
 That doesn't, however, translate into getting nothing done.
 My